Viña del Mar psychopaths

-The Viña del Mar psychopaths (Psicópatas de Viña del Mar) were Chilean serial killer duo Jorge José Sagredo Pizarro (22 August 1955 – 29 January 1985) and Carlos Alberto Topp Collins (25 January 1950 – 29 January 1985), both ex-members of the Carabineros, the local Chilean police forces.
-They committed ten murders and four rapes from 5 August 1980 to 1 November 1981, in the city of Viña del Mar.
-When they were caught on 8 March 1982, it was revealed that they had only been dishonored from the Carabineros forces days prior, on 4 March 1982.
+The Viña del Mar psychopaths (Psicópatas de Viña del Mar) were Chilean serial killer duo Jorge José Sagredo Pizarro (22 August 1955 – 29 January 1985) and Carlos Alberto Topp Collins (25 January 1950 – 29 January 1985), both members of the Carabineros, the local Chilean police forces.
+They committed ten murders and four rapes between 5 August 1980 and 1 November 1981, in the city of Viña del Mar.

+When the two men were caught on 8 March 1982, it was revealed that they had only been discharged from the Carabineros days prior, on 4 March 1982.
+The case became controversial after more prominent people were implicated, but only Sagredo and Topp were punished.
+Both men were sentenced to death and executed by firing squad on 29 January 1985.

-They were the last men to be legally executed in Chile before the practice was outlawed in 2001.
+Sagredo and Topp were the last men to be legally executed in Chile before the practice was outlawed in 2001.